Home

 Cancer is a word you never want to hear, but one I heard when I was thirteen years old when I was told I had Acute Lymphocytic Leukemia.

 When I was in high school, I heard a classmate was calling me ‘leukemia girl’ behind my back.
 I felt hurt, but I also knew she had every right to call me that because I was a girl and I had leukemia, what I didn’t like was that she wasn’t willing to call me that to my face.
-So at a football game, I confronted her and told her if she were going to continue calling me ‘leukemia girl’ that she not do it behind my back anymore.
+So at a football game, I confronted her and told her if she was going to continue calling me ‘leukemia girl’ that she not do it behind my back anymore.

 What does a Cancer Survivor look like?

 They look like an average person.
 Leukemia is a blood cancer, so it doesn’t leave physical scars behind.
 The only scars I have come from my broviac catheter (central line), and the emotional scars that come with what I went through.
-When people see me that don’t know my past, they can’t tell I ever had cancer.
+When people see me who don’t know my past, they can’t tell I ever had cancer.

 Collage 2018-09-17 16_00_55